 The fact that they cinch in at the ankle and mid-calf allows for a neat and precise fit in the lower leg, preventing them from getting snagged or caught, while also keeping twigs and other debris out of your boots.

 Remarkably, given their burly construction, they’re neither overly stiff nor heavy, so they still provide good all-day comfort.
-There are no vents to help with airflow though, so on the warmest summer days we’d recommend switching to lighter trousers.
+There are no vents to help with airflow though, so on the warmest summer days we’d recommend switching to lighter pants.
 Similarly, in winter you might want more weatherproof options – though these will happily fend off spring showers and autumn drizzle.

 All the latest inspiration, tips and guides to help you plan your next Advnture!